noahehall/blockchain/blockchain.md

 - takes many of the lessons learned from first generation blockchains
 - focused on recording transactions on the blockchain, adding in programming & logic for associated data via smart contracts

+#### Smart Contracts

-- smart contracts: a legal contract; programs that perform transactions with the ability to act on acccounts and the data stored in the blockchain
+- a legal contract; programs that perform transactions with the ability to act on acccounts and the data stored in the blockchain
 - an event triggers the contract to execute whatever code is held within the contract
 - enabled developers to create programs ontop of the blockchain and organize decentralized governance
 - dApps: application whose backend runs on a decentralized network

 #### ethereum